alissaahodge/covid-tracker/README.md

-# Frontend
+#COVID Tracker

+##About
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.0.
+<br>This is a covid-19 tracker which allows the user to view deaths, recoveries and infection stats globally or by
+selecting a specific country.
+This data is represented on the dashboard and on a chart.

-## Development server
+## Frontend
+Run `npm install`<br>

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve` for a dev server.<br> Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding